-For our Holiday parties at PADT, we generally have over 50 employees, so a traditional secret Santa gift exchange takes too long.
+For our Holiday parties at PADT, we generally have over 50 employees, so a traditional Secret Santa gift exchange takes too long.
 At some point, we downloaded a right-left gift exchange story from the internet, and it was a big hit.
 When we ran out of stories on the internet, we started writing our own, usually in some sort of over-the-top style that fits the theme of our holiday party.

 How Does The Gift Exchange Work?